-The place we stayed in, was a perfectly central location in a small neighborhood called Bloomsburry.
+The place we stayed in was a perfectly located central location in a small neighborhood called Bloomsbury.
 There were cafes and shops all around.
 As for the place, it was a lot of space for what you get in London…that’s about it.
-It smelled horribly musty and the kitchen floor was rotted underneath the linoleum, so it was supper spongy right by the sink, dishwasher, and washer and dryer.
+It smelled horribly musty and the kitchen floor was rotted underneath the linoleum, so it was super spongy right by the sink, dishwasher, and washer and dryer.
 All that to say is with all the spectacular reviews on that particular property, it concerns me when I read things like, “I’ve stayed at many Airbnb’s in London and this one was by far the best one”.
 What in the world were the other ones like?!?

 Anyways, I have 2 favorite things we did.
 First off, we went and saw the changing of the guard.
 We got to the soldier barracks around 10:30am and watched the soldiers practice marching and they played 3 songs.
 The second one of which, was Michael Jackson’s Thriller.
 That was fun!
 As for my other favorite moment, my husband and I went over to Saint Paul’s Cathedral to watch a concert.
 It was lovely—and that church, wow!
 It is absolutely spectacular!

 We went on the London Eye—and after spending $180 for the six of us to watch a really cheesy movie and then go on the London Eye, we felt it was a bit of a rip-off.
 Once in a lifetime is probably all we’ll do.
 The views were pretty, but not any prettier than seeing the buildings on the ground.
 We went on Friday night, and there was no line, which ended up being a bonus and lessened the disappointment!